 After Estonia’s re-independence, the first ambassador named to Switzerland was Toivo Tasa (1995-1999), residing in Vienna.
 He was followed by Mart Laanemäe (2000-2003), Katrin Saarsalu-Layachi (2003-2009 and 2011-2012) and Gert Antsu (2013-2017).
 As of 27 November 2018 the Estonian ambassador to the Swiss Confederation is Toomas Kukk, who resides in Vienna.

-Estonia has three honorary consuls in Switzerland – in Zurich, Geneva, and Lugano.
+Estonia has two honorary consuls in Switzerland – in Zurich and Geneva.
 Honorary Consul Hans Graf, who works in Stäfa near Zurich, is also the executive secretary of the Pro Baltikum association that brings together members of Switzerland’s parliament.
 Honorary Consul Matteo Inaudi began working in Geneva in the fall of 2009.
-The formal opening of the Geneva honorary consulate took place in February 2010. the honorary consul Nicola Simoneschi began working in Lugano in September 2013.
+The formal opening of the Geneva honorary consulate took place in February 2010.
 The ambassadors of Switzerland in Estonia have been Sven Meili (1995-1999), Hansrudolf Hoffmann (1999-2001), Pierre Chrzanovski (2001-2005), Josef Bucher (2006-2010), Maurice Darier (2010-2012), Walter Haffner (2012-2013), Markus Niklaus Paul Dutly (2013-2017).
 As of 5 September 2017 the Ambassador of Switzerland to Estonia is Konstantin Obolensky, who resides in Riga.

 Andreas Lehmann has been the Swiss Honorary Consul General in Estonia since January 2010.
 The Swiss-Baltic Chamber of Commerce is located in Tallinn and is run by Jürg Würtenberg.